We may receive compensation when you click on links to products from our partners.

 - Focus on your weaknesses – include goals that will allow you to improve your weaker skills

 Take the good with the bad.
 This is your opportunity to learn what others think of you.
 Request constructive feedback on a regular basis.
 Don’t confuse people’s perception of you (which is very important) with your ability to achieve superior results.

 An internship is a perfect opportunity to build your professional network.
 Make an effort to make connections with individuals who have the experience and skills to help you in your career

 Your internship will change your perception of the working world as well as your likes and dislikes.
 Create goals that will allow you to:

 - Confirm what you like to do (and what you don’t like to do)

 - Experiment with things that are outside of your comfort zone

 - Test your communication skills (written and verbal).

-Setting internship goals is key to not only landing a great internship but also helping you get the most of your experience.
+Setting internship goals is key to not only landing a great internship but also helping you get the most out of your experience.